We Defend You Against

 Pressler & Pressler, LLP

 The Langel Firm defends consumers against New York debt collection lawsuits brought by Pressler & Pressler, LLP.
-In appropriate cases, we will sue Pressler for violations of the Fair Debt Collection Practices Act, Fair Credit Reporting Act, and other applicable federal and state-law theories.
+In appropriate cases, we will investigate potential claims against Pressler for violations of the Fair Debt Collection Practices Act, Fair Credit Reporting Act, and other applicable federal and state-law theories.

 Call The Langel Firm at (888) 271-7109 if you need representation!